 Most Americans and foreigners alike don’t think of Michigan when they are planning a vacation.
 Images of abandoned houses and factories in Detroit, water crises, and country farms come to mind.
 However, the mitten state has much more to offer than that.

 July is the best time to explore Michigan, especially northern Michigan like Traverse City, Petoskey, and up in the Upper Peninsula.
-Temperatures in Michigan in July are very comfortable with the sun shining most days.
-Temperatures in Michigan in July range between a 70-80 °F all day.
+Temperatures in Michigan in July are very comfortable with the sun shining most days, and range between 70-80 °F all day.

 Mozambique brings something much more to the table that any adventurous soul will come to love.
-With a few weeks in Mozambique, it remains one of the top places we can’t wait to return.
+After a few weeks in Mozambique, it remains one of the top places that we can’t wait to return to.

 Every day I dream of empty beaches and delicious seafood on the African coast.
 If you are looking for somewhere truly out of this world unique to go in July, Mozambique is a great call.
 It’s one of the best months to visit as it’s the dry season and temperatures are cooler and comfortable.